fuentesigma/ionlearning/README.md

 # Quantum Machine Learning With Canonical Variables

-This repository contains the code that accompanies the paper "Quantum Machine Learning With Canonical Variables" by J. Fuentes.
+This repository contains the code that accompanies the paper _"Quantum Machine Learning With Canonical Variables"_ by <span style="color:#6a9fb5;">J. Fuentes</span>.

 ## Libraries Required